Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 “Ah, you noticed that too.”

 I was becoming more annoyed than I should but managed to suppress it.
-Those Liason classes I had gone to paid off sometimes.
+That Liaison training I had gone through paid off sometimes.

 She sipped the wine again.
 “There is always a certain amount of risk on any Jump, Captain.
 And being a Free Trader increases that.”

-Now I was becoming angry, despite those classes I mentioned.
+Now I was becoming angry, despite that training.
 “That still isn’t an answer.”